durchblicker/nextjs-cache-handler/README.md

   return global.cacheHandlerConfigPromise;
 });

-module.exports = Next15CacheHandler;
+export default CacheHandler;
 ```

+---

 ## Reference to Original Package

-This package builds upon the core functionality provided by [`@neshca/cache-handler`](https://www.npmjs.com/package/@neshca/cache-handler).
-You can find more information about the core library, including usage examples and API documentation, at the [official documentation page](https://caching-tools.github.io/next-shared-cache).
+This project was originally based on [`@neshca/cache-handler`](https://www.npmjs.com/package/@neshca/cache-handler).
+Versions prior to `2.0.0` wrapped or extended the original.
+As of `2.0.0`, this project is fully independent and no longer uses or requires `@neshca/cache-handler`.

+For context or historical documentation, you may still reference the [original project](https://caching-tools.github.io/next-shared-cache).

+---

 ## License

-This project is licensed under the [MIT License](./LICENSE), as is the original `@neshca/cache-handler` package.
+Licensed under the [MIT License](./LICENSE), consistent with the original `@neshca/cache-handler`.